ghga-de/milestones-docs/30-purple_frog/technical_specification.md

 ### Work Order Token processing

-A work order token needs to be retrieved each time a new pre-signed URL is generated and the expiry date needs to be checked and the token rejected if it is expired.
+A work order token needs to be retrieved each time a new pre-signed URL is generated or a Crypt4GH envelope is requested.
+The retrieved token is a JSON web token (JWT) and has to be sent in the request header to the respective DCS endpoints, i.e. `/objects/{object_id}` and `/objects/{object_id}/envelopes/{public_key}` where it needs to be validated to authorize the corresponding request.

 ## Human Resource/Time Estimation: